standy/ts-date/README.md

 Main difference from most javascript `Date` libraries is:
    * if you strictly follow types, you will never get `"Invalid Date"`
    * literally no overhead under native `Date`, take a look at [benchmarks](https://github.com/standy/ts-date/tree/master/benchmark)
-   * forcing to do essential checks
+   * written in Typescript, provides tree-shakeable API

 ## How?
 All this is possible thanks to `ValidDate` type (not a class) – the immutable wrapper under `Date`, actually `ValidDate` becomes a `Date` after compile